-In their early stage of growth armyworms appear light green or tan and as they mature they become a dark green or brown.
+In their early stage of growth, armyworms appear light green or tan, and as they mature, they become a dark green or brown.
 They are nearly hairless and will usually have a series of stripes down their bodies that can be green, yellow, or brown.
-Armyworms go through four stages of growth which include – egg, larvae, pupae, and adult.
-Once they are fully grown in the larvae stage they will be about 1 ½ to 2 inches long.
+Armyworms go through four stages of growth, which include – egg, larvae, pupae, and adult.
+Once they are fully grown in the larvae stage, they will be about 1 ½ to 2 inches long.
 Once they become adults, they do no harm besides laying eggs for the next generation of feeders to come.
-The complete life cycle of an armyworm last only 30-60 days in the late summer or early fall up to 90 days in the winter.
-Because of this quick cycle they can rapidly breed and multiply.
+The complete life cycle of an armyworm lasts only 30-60 days in the late summer or early fall and up to 90 days in the winter.
+Because of this quick cycle, they can rapidly breed and multiply.
 A single armyworm moth can lay 1500-2000 eggs that only take 1-3 days to turn into armyworm larvae.
-When you have 1000’s of armyworm moths laying eggs in your neighborhood you can see how big of a problem they can become very quickly.
+When you have 1000’s of armyworm moths laying eggs in your neighborhood – you can see how big of a problem they can become very quickly.

 Armyworm moths get caught up in air currents that sometimes push large colonies into the metro Atlanta area from the Southern United States.
-Within a week of this happening millions of armyworm eggs can be laid and hatched.
+Within a week, millions of armyworm eggs are laid and hatched.
 Farmers and homeowners usually start noticing armyworms in August.
 They love to feed off of seeding crops which including hay, wheat, grain sorghum, fescue, and soybeans, and other grasses.
 Armyworms also love to infest cotton and corn fields.
 They will usually become a persistent problem for a community until the first wave of freezing temperatures kills them off.
-These worms are usually found throughout the United States, Canada, Russia, Australia, and Africa.
+These worms are found throughout the United States, Canada, Russia, Australia, and Africa.
 Armyworms prefer a warm, moist climate.

 Tricks to Check Your Turf